Short-term Study with Life-Long Impact

 CP 6514 Introduction to Geographic Information Systems (3-0-3) or

-Equivalent coursework at another institution (as evaluated by the program coordinator)
+Equivalent coursework at another institution (as evaluated by the program director)

-One year of equivalent professional experience (as evaluated by the program coordinator)
+One year of equivalent professional experience (as evaluated by the program director)

 The required GIS courses (with lecture hours, lab hours, and credit hours) are:

 CP 6024 Quantitative and Computer Methods (3-3-4)